radian-software/selectrum/README.md

   Alternatively, like in default completion, you can type `~/` after a `/` to ignore the preceding input and move to the home directory.
 * Minibuffer history navigation works as usual with `M-p` and `M-n`.
-  `M-r` will invoke an improved version of history search with completion.
+  You can decide using previous inputs or previous selected candidates as history items using `selectrum-history-use-input`.
+The format can also be toggled dynamically using `M-j`. `M-r` will invoke an improved version of history search with completion.

 ### Sorting and filtering